Ugh, it’s time for yet another attempt at losing weight.

 If you can implement just ONE change and stick with it, that’s a victory.
 That’s better than doing 10 things and giving up after a month.

-I realize I threw a LOT of information at you, but I hope you can implement this stuff in your day-to-day decisions, because these rules WILL change the scale, and they WILL change your life.
+I know I just threw a LOT of information at you.
+But I hope that you can implement this stuff in your day-to-day routine, because it WILL lead to sustainable weight loss ad change your life.

 If you are looking for more guidance, support, and instruction, we have 3 options for you to level up: